 The Coles County Emergency Communications Center dispatches for 9 Police Departments, and 17 Fire and EMS Departments.
 The telecommunicators serve the counties of Coles, Moultrie, and Shelby totaling a population of 90,692 and 1,622 square miles.

-The Communication Center is open 24 hours a day, 7 days a week with a staff of 17 Full Time and 2 Part Time telecommunicators.
+The Communication Center is open 24 hours a day, 7 days a week with a staff of 20 Full Time telecommunicators and 1 Part Time telecommunicator.
 Each telecommunicator is CPR/AED certified and trained in EMD, Emergency Medical Dispatching, through Power Phone.
 CECOM has a staffed back-up center at the Mattoon Police Department that works with the Mattoon Police and the Lake Land College Police Department.

 Copyright 2007-2016 Coles County Emergency Communications.
 All rights reserved.